ViktoriaBanda/CinemaTicketBookingSystem/README.md

 # CinemaTicketBookingSystem
-The project is written with AvaloniaUI
+The project was created with AvaloniaUI

-User can register in system and log in then.
-In users own account he keeps all actual tickets.
+User is able to check all his active tickets after simple process of registration and signing in.
-User can choose one of the available cinemas and interesting film then.
-On virtual cinema hall user can book required number of tickets by clicking on free seats.
+Cinema assistant provides a possibility to switch between available cinemas and to make your best choice of film you want to see today.
+Furthermore, one-click-booking allows you to order your favorite places just clicking on them in virtual cinema hall.
-All information about films parses from wikipedia.org.
+All the information about films is been parsing from wikipedia.org.